endless-sky/endless-sky-wiki/wiki/MapData.md

 icon <icon>
 ```

-The sprite listed here is the sprite of the star icon from the map screen when the "starry mapmode" button is enabled.
+The sprite listed here is the sprite of the star icon from the map screen when the starry mapmode is enabled.
 If a system has multiple stars, its star icons will be arranged radially.

 # Ambient music